Zyvrix/Zyvrix/README.md

 # 🚀 Welcome to My GitHub Profile!

 Hi there!
-I'm **Dinesh**, a passionate Web Developer and Web3 enthusiast with a strong interest in building modern web applications.
-I specialize in front-end and full-stack development using the **MERN stack** and have experience in blockchain technologies.
+I'm **Dinesh**, a passionate Web Developer with a strong interest in building modern web applications.
+I specialize in front-end and full-stack development using the **MERN stack**.

 ## 🔧 Tech Stack